 - Record Keeping

-The duties which come from the standards mean that organisations should not treat the Welsh language less favourably than the English language, together with promoting and facilitating the use of the Welsh language (making it easier for people to use in their day-to-day life).
+The duties which come from the Standards mean that organisations must not treat the Welsh language less favourably than the English language, together with promoting and facilitating the use of the Welsh language (making it easier for people to use in their day-to-day lives).

 Implementing the Standards within the University of Wales Trinity Saint David

-The University intends to seeks to comply with the Standards across all its campuses in Wales in accordance with the expectations outlined in the Compliance Notice.
+The University seeks to comply with the Standards across all its campuses in Wales in accordance with the expectations outlined in the Compliance Notice; this is described in our Compliance Plan.

 The Deputy Vice-Chancellor is the designated lead officer with responsibility for ensuring that the University is fully compliant with the Standards across the relevant campuses.